harshit2608/cll/README.md

    - **Go**: Bindings created using C FFI.
    - **Java**: Bindings created using JNI.
    - **Node.js**: Bindings created using FFI-NAPI.
+   - **Deno**: Bindings created for the Deno runtime using internal FFI.
 3. **Create a wrapper in the target language**: Develop simple wrappers that interact with Rust through the generated bindings.

 ## Build Instructions